ARE YOU A NEURODIVERSITY-AFFIRMING CLINICIAN?

 Crossing disciplines for a shared goal

 Social Stencil was developed by Psychologist, Dr Connie Buckingham (PhD), over more than 16 years, integrating both clinical practice and research.
-A lesser-known part of the story is that while Connie was undertaking her 10-year PhD evaluating Social Stencil in schools, she was also developing and trialling the program alongside her multidisciplinary allied health team at The Social Learning Studio.
+A lesser-known part of the story is that while Connie was undertaking her 10-year PhD evaluating Social Stencil in schools, she was also developing and trialling the program alongside her multidisciplinary allied health team at The Allied Health Studio Collective (formerly, The Social Learning Studio).

 Working closely with Occupational Therapists, Speech Pathologists, Social Workers, Psychologists, and Therapy Assistants gave Connie the opportunity to better understand the intersections across these disciplines, and consider how Social Stencil could help create shared understanding and collaboration across clinics, schools, and home environments.